 Social media ads

-Common Mistake: Boosting posts to “everyone” and hoping for the best.
-Always choose a specific audience so your money goes toward people who might actually become clients.
+Common mistake: Boosting posts to a broad audience and hoping for the best.
+Always choose a specific audience by location, age range, and interest so your money goes toward people who might actually become clients.

 Google ads

-Is This Tax-Deductible?: Yes, Google ads are fully deductible.
+Is this tax-deductible?
+Yes, Google ads for real estate are fully deductible.

-Common Mistake: Running ads on broad, high-cost keywords that drain your budget fast.
-Focus on specific local phrases that attract people who are actually looking to buy or sell.
+Common mistake: Running ads on broad, high-cost keywords that drain your budget fast.
+Focus on specific local phrases that attract people who are actively looking to buy or sell in your area.

 Website hosting and domain

-Common Mistake: Comparing low-cost hosting to full-service platforms.
-Basic hosting only covers technical needs, while platforms like Luxury Presence include custom website design, AI marketing tools, AI lead nurturing, and lead capture features, which require a higher investment.
+Common mistake: Comparing low-cost hosting to full-service platforms as if they are the same product.
+Basic hosting only covers the technical infrastructure.
+Platforms like Luxury Presence include design, marketing tools, and lead management, which require a higher investment but consolidate several line items into one.

 Total cost of marketing and advertising

-Marketing and advertising typically range from about $300 to $3,000+ per month, depending on how aggressively you promote your business, how many listings you carry, and how much you spend on paid ads, photography, and premium website platforms.
-Agents running Google Ads, social ads, and high-end websites will land at the top of this range, while newer agents running lighter campaigns will stay closer to the low end.
+Marketing and advertising typically range from about $300 to $3,000+ per month (2026 estimate), depending on how aggressively you promote your business, how many listings you carry, and how much you spend on paid ads, photography, and website platforms.
+Agents running Google Ads, social ads, and full-service websites will land at the top of this range, while newer agents running lighter campaigns will stay closer to the low end.

 Luxury Presence can elevate your marketing strategy